VCurry20/FDAProject2021/README.md

 ![alt text](https://mrpg.scene7.com/is/image/MRP/02_5301010633_SI_00?$preset$&wid=767)

-When you have installed Anaconda and the additional required programs you can then fork github - this allows you to take a copy of this repository and save it to your computer where you can interact with the code - running it, changing it, and testing different parts of it.
+When you have installed Anaconda and the additional required programs you can then fork or clone the github Repository - this allows you to take a copy of this repository and save it to your computer where you can interact with the code - running it, changing it, and testing different parts of it.

-None of these actions you make to this forked copy effects the repository
+None of these actions will change the original repository.

 ![alt text](Images/FrkGitHub.PNG)

 You will find this fork symbol on the top right of the repository.
+From here you can make a copy of the repository - this saves to your own GitHub account.

+Now you have a copy of the repository to review on Github.

 You can also star the repository allowing you to save the repository to come back to.

-[6][7]
+[7][8]

 <br/>